sage-code/eve/manual/structure.md

 ```

 ## Method termination
-An method end with keyword over or exit; Program execution will continue with the next statement after the method call.
+A method end with keyword over or exit; Program execution will continue with the next statement after the method call.
 Keyword "exit" or "panic" can terminate a method early.
 Exit from the "main" method will stop the program execution early.

 **Example:**
 ```
-method test(Integer a):
+method: test(Integer: a)
   print (a);
 over

-method main(List[String]: *args):
+method: main(List[String]: *args)
   -- number of arguments received:
-  Integer c := args.count();
+  Integer: c := args.count();

   -- verify condition and exit
   exit if c = 0;